OurMachinery/themachinery-books/the_machinery_book/src/helper_tools/tmbuild_package_reference.md

         "steps": []
     }

 The name will be used to determine the name of the package folder in `tm root/build` directory.
-The steps are the key in the system they will be executed linearly after each other and the next step only will be executed if the previous step was successful.
+The steps are the key in the system.
+They will be executed linearly after each other and the next step will only be executed if the previous step was successful.
 Steps are defined as a normal `json` object.
 The following list displays all the functions which can be used plus adequate examples.

 **Table of Content**